hw-product/fission/README.md

 # Fission

 Fission provides a set of base utilities and subclasses to drive the platform.
-It allows one to specify (via a json configuration file) a pipeline of services to apply to one's infrastructure.
-Pipeline components may have input and output specifiers in order to route the flow data between components.

 ## About